Keeping in touch (KIT) days during maternity leave

 You can work and be paid for up to 10 days during your maternity leave, except the first 2 weeks after the birth of your baby.

 You must not work at any other time during your maternity leave, except for on keeping in touch (KIT) days.
-If more than 10 KIT days are worked during the Statutory Maternity Pay (SMP) period, one week’s Statutory Maternity Pay will be deducted for every week in which a day was worked.
+If more than 10 KIT days are worked during the Statutory Maternity Pay (SMP) period, your maternity leave will end and one week’s Statutory Maternity Pay will be deducted for every week in which a day was worked.

 KIT days are usually used to attend important training, key meetings or team activities.
 Working KIT days does not mean you can delay your maternity return date by the number of KIT days you've worked.